Indian Polity / Union Executive

 - President of India promulgates Ordinances under Article 123 when both Rajya Sabha and Lok Sabha are not in session.
 Ordinance is a kind of

+temporary law.
 The Ordinance thus promulgated by President, must be approved within 6 weeks after the Parliament reassembles.
-So, the maximum

 duration of Ordinance being not approved by the Parliament is 6 months and 6 weeks only as the maximum gap between two sessions of Parliament is 6 months.